-Weldon H. Latham is a Senior Partner in the Washington, D.C.
-Region office of Jackson Lewis LLP and the Chair of the Firm’s Corporate Diversity Counseling Group.
+Weldon H. Latham is a Shareholder in the Washington, D.C.
+Region office of Jackson Lewis P.C. and the Chair of the Firm’s Corporate Diversity Counseling Group.
 He represents Fortune 200 companies, major government agencies, and other complex organizations in a variety of legal matters, including crisis management, corporate diversity counseling, employment law, and government relations.

 Mr. Latham advises clients in crisis management and diversity representation, complex civil rights reviews and employment law audits, as well as dispute resolution, investigations and defends class action lawsuits involving allegations of race, gender, and age discrimination and harassment law.
 He also directs confidential litigation assessments, corporate diversity compliance reviews, internal legal vulnerability assessments, and assists clients in developing "best practice," benchmarking, and diversity enhancement action plans.